Underdetermination in Classic and Modern Tests of General Relativity: The Geometric Trinity as a Case of Strong Underdetermination

-In contrast with the common core approach, the overarching theory approach to the geometric trinity does not seem to be blocked automatically.
 A good example of a successful application of this approach can be witnessed in the equivalence of the Jordan and Einstein `frames' of Brans-Dicke theory \parencite{Lobo2016OnTP, DUERR202110}.\footnote{`Frames' here is not to be understood in the sense of frames of reference.
 The use of the word `frame' in the context of Brans-Dicke theory refers to different ways of mathematically representing the theory.} Brans-Dicke theory can be cast into two formulations related by a conformal transformation \parencite{BransDicke, Dicke}.
 One of these is known as the `Jordan frame', in which a scalar field is non-minimally coupled to the Ricci scalar and test matter still follows geodesics of the metric.
 The other is known as the `Einstein frame', in which the gravitational part of the action takes the usual Einsteinian form but the scalar field exhibits a universal coupling with matter, leading to test masses being forced away from the natural geodesics of this other metric (not coupled to the scalar field).
 Historically, there was debate regarding which frame was `correct', or whether they were in fact equivalent (see e.g.~\textcite{Weinstein1996-WEISCA, DUERR202110} for some philosophical discussion), but it was later realized that one could understand the equivalence of the Jordan and Einstein frames by moving away from Riemannian geometry and reformulating the theory within the richer framework of an integrable Weyl geometry \parencite{Romero_2012, Lobo2016OnTP}.
-In so doing, it becomes apparent that both of these frames---seemingly representing different geometric objects within a Riemannian geometry---are merely different representations of the same invariant geometric objects within the new Weyl geometry.
+In so doing, it becomes apparent that both of these frames---seemingly representing different geometric objects within a Riemannian geometry---are merely different representations of the same invariant geometric objects within the new Weyl geometry.\footnote{In our view, the fact that the Jordan and Einstein frames of Brans-Dicke theory are equivalent under field redefinition does not diminish the interest and importance of demonstrating that both can be embedded into some integrable Weyl geometry.}